 [Subchapter I: Findings, Purposes, and Definitions, U.S. Code, Title 7, Chapter 64-Agricultural Research, Extension and Teaching, Available at GPO Access:http://frwebgate.access.gpo.gov/cgi-bin/getdoc.cgi?dbname=browse_usc&docid=Cite:+7USC3103 (8/23/07)]

 There are a number of reasons.
 Feed lot beef can be grown and finished much quicker than Grass Fed beef.
-It can take 20 to 24 months to properly finish a Grass Fed beef vs. 12 to 14 months with feedlot cattle.
+It can take 24 to 26 months to properly finish a Grass Fed Beef vs. a shorter time with feedlot cattle.
 The added cost to own, keep healthy, and have pasture with grass in front of the cattle for this extra year is significant.
 Remember, as the cattle are finished, they are as big or bigger than their mothers, so it doubles the size of the land required finishing Grass Fed beef.

 To properly finish the animal, we have 60 to 90 days before processing where we have the cattle on special annual cool and warm season grasses to allow natural marbling for the tenderness and taste.
 These special grasses have to be planted several times a year and then irrigated as needed to keep them growing.